shane0/shane0.github.io/docs/extinctions.md

 | "Trophic Downgrading of Planet Earth"                                                                                 | James A. Estes et al.                                 | 2011             |
 | "Conservation: Earth is home to millions of species.
 Now we're tracking the decline of almost every one"              | Damian Carrington                                     | 2017             |
 | "Extinction risk from climate change"                                                                                 | Mark C. Urban                                         | 2015             |

+## sixth extinction

+<iframe width="819" height="461" src="https://www.youtube.com/embed/6TqhcZsxrPA" title="Earth currently experiencing a sixth mass extinction, according to scientists | 60 Minutes" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## top 10 causes for human extinction

+- Natural disasters: This can include events such as supervolcanoes, asteroid impacts, and large-scale earthquakes and tsunamis.
+- Pandemics: The spread of a highly infectious and lethal disease could potentially cause a global pandemic leading to human extinction.
+- Nuclear war: The use of nuclear weapons in a global conflict could result in widespread destruction and the release of harmful radioactive material into the atmosphere.
+- Climate change: Rising global temperatures and changing weather patterns caused by human activities could lead to food and water shortages, as well as increased natural disasters, and render the planet uninhabitable.
+- Artificial intelligence: The development of highly advanced artificial intelligence that surpasses human control could pose a threat to humanity.
+- Genetic engineering: Unintended consequences or misuse of genetic engineering technologies could result in the creation of new, potentially deadly diseases.
+- Collapse of civilization: The collapse of modern society due to factors such as resource depletion, economic instability, and political conflict could lead to widespread violence and chaos.
+- Cyborgs: The creation of highly advanced cyborgs (part human, part machine) could result in the displacement of the human race and eventual extinction.
+- Aliens: The discovery of hostile alien life forms could pose a threat to humanity's survival.
+- Eco-collapse: The widespread destruction of the natural world and loss of biodiversity could result in the collapse of the ecosystems that support human life.

+## cloning endangered species

+Cloning is the process of creating an organism that is genetically identical to another organism through a process called somatic cell nuclear transfer (SCNT).
+While many different animals have been cloned over the years, the most complex animal that has been successfully cloned is the sheep, specifically the famous sheep named Dolly.

+Dolly the sheep was the first mammal to be cloned using the SCNT technique.
+She was born on July 5, 1996, and was created by scientists at the Roslin Institute in Edinburgh, Scotland, using cells from the udder of an adult sheep.
+Dolly was an exact genetic copy of the sheep from which the cells were taken.

+The successful cloning of Dolly was a major scientific breakthrough and opened up new possibilities for genetic research and animal cloning.
+However, it also raised ethical concerns about the use of cloning technology and the potential consequences for both animal welfare and human health.

+Since Dolly, many other animals have been successfully cloned, including cats, dogs, cows, pigs, and even some endangered species.